sebhildebrandt/systeminformation/README.md

 New Functions

+- `processes`: now returns also a process list with all process details (new in version 3.3)
 - `battery`: retrieves battery status and charging level (new in version 3.2)
 - `dockerContainers`: returns a list of all docker containers (new in version 3.1)
 - `dockerContainerStats`: returns statistics for a specific docker container (new in version 3.1)